MixinNetwork/developers.mixin.one/developers-docs/docs/api/collectibles/outputs.md

   p-threshold="integer, used with members, multi-signature threshold, for example, 2/3, threshold = 2"
 />

-If an account participates in multiple multi-signatures, the data can be filtered through the `members` and `threshold` parameters.
+If an account participates in collectibles multi-signatures, the data can be filtered through the `members` and `threshold` parameters.

 Here is the golang code for generating the multi-signature member hash: